elythh/flake/.github/README.md

 ## :bulb: Acknowledgments

 - [chatcat7](https://github.com/chadcat7) - my repo started as a fork from his
-- [notashelf](https://github.com/notashelf) - for the ags config
 - [ryxhn](https://github.com/rxyhn) - for the inspiration for his nix repo also
-- [khaneliman](https://github.com/khaneliman) - for the inspiration for waybar and swaync config
 - [kewin-y](https://github.com/kewin-y) - for the ags configuration as well as other inspirations